dotnet/dotnet-docker/samples/run-tests-in-sdk-container.md

 The following examples demonstrate using `dotnet test` in a .NET SDK container.
 It builds tests and dependent projects from source and then runs them.
 You have to re-launch the container every time you want to test source code changes.

 Alternatively, you can use `dotnet watch test`.
-This command reruns tests within a running container, with every local code change.
+This command reruns tests within a running container with every local code change.

 ## Requirements